sage66730/Bias-Gradient-Regression/README.md

 ## Pre-trained Models
 You can download pretrained models here:
 [Schnet pretrain](https://drive.google.com/drive/folders/1PXVkEkVWZP1oDGIpjUtK2gvTSpJgB55x?usp=sharing) trained on MD17.
-other configs can be found in info.txt in each checkpoint folder.
+Other configs can be found in info.txt in each checkpoint folder.

 ## Results
 Our model achieves the following performance on MD17 with metrics Energy MAE, Force MAE, EFwT defined by [Open Catalyst 2020 (OC20) Dataset and Community Challenges](https://opencatalystproject.org/leaderboard.html).